KihiuJohn/KihiuJohn/README.md

 💻 I am mainly a Backend Developer
-📚 I have a Bachelors in Information Technology from Multimedia University of Kenya 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently learning C#, Java, .NET Core framework
+📚 I have a Bachelors in Information Technology from Multimedia University of Kenya 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently learning C# and .NET Core framework
-🌱 Learning about efficient designs for scalable systems ✨ Primary Tech Stack: Laravel, React, and .NET Core 🎯 🛎 Interested in Server Side Application development
+🌱 Learning about efficient designs for scalable systems ✨ Primary Tech Stack: TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire) 🎯 🛎 Interested in Server Side Application development
 😃 I look forward to collaborate on impactful projects
 </pre>